 Now of course, diagnostic imaging can be incredibly valuable in healthcare and can help direct us from a diagnosis and treatment standpoint if there is structural damage in the tissue.
-By no means are all findings of degenerative changes on x-ray unimportant.
+By no means are all findings of degenerative changes on x-rays unimportant.
 But let’s look at some of the numbers in the research on asymptomatic (no symptoms or pain) patients and their prevalence of having an “abnormal” x-ray/MRI finding.
-In one study, researchers looked at the estimated percentage of people with x-ray findings for various “degenerative diseases” that function perfectly normal in daily life with no issues.
-What they found was over 50% of 30 year-olds and almost 90% of 60 year-olds show signs of degeneration on imaging with no symptoms.
+In one study, researchers looked at the estimated percentage of people with x-ray findings for various “degenerative diseases” that function perfectly normally in daily life with no issues.
+What they found was over 50% of 30-year-olds and almost 90% of 60-year-olds show signs of degeneration on imaging with no symptoms.
 We know that as you get older almost everyone will have what is considered normal degeneration.
 This puts in question what is really an abnormal/normal finding and what is clinically relevant to what’s causing the patient’s pain.

 Another study on “abnormal” knee findings using MRI in asymptomatic patients in their 50’s, 60’s and 70’s demonstrated similar significant findings.
 The study found, just to name a few, damage to the cartilage lining of the femur, underlying bone damage, and injury to the meniscus of the knee, with none of these study participants reporting any symptoms .
 The percentage of knees that showed these MRI findings only increased with every additional decade in age grouping.
 This once again demonstrates that there appears to be a normal amount of wear that occurs to the knees over a lifetime, yet it doesn’t necessarily correlate with the patient experiencing pain.

-Lastly, let’s look at a study on the shoulder where diagnostic ultrasound demonstrated a rotator cuff tear.
-Even in the shoulder, there is normal wear and tear on the AC joint of the shoulder (especially those into heavy lifting exercise), the bursa (bursitis), the supraspinatus (1 of 4 rotator cuff muscles and often the most injured) and the subscapularis (another commonly injured rotator cuff muscle/tendon).
-The study found 40% of 40 year-olds show a rotator cuff tear but experience no pain.
-Is this really then an abnormal finding and the cause of your pain?
-In many cases I have seen older patients that have a full thickness tears (torn completely) and are still not exhibiting any pain or dysfunction.
+Lastly, let’s look at a study on the shoulder where a diagnostic ultrasound demonstrated a rotator cuff tear.
+Even in the shoulder, there is normal wear and tear on the AC joint of the shoulder (especially those into heavy lifting exercise), the bursa (bursitis), the supraspinatus (1 of 4 rotator cuff muscles and often the most injured), and the subscapularis (another commonly injured rotator cuff muscle/tendon).
+The study found that 40% of 40-year-olds show a rotator cuff tear but experience no pain.
+Is this really an abnormal finding and the cause of your pain?
+In many cases, I have seen older patients that have full-thickness tears (torn completely) and are still not exhibiting any pain or dysfunction.

 So if what I am seeing on my x-ray or MRI isn’t causing my pain, what is?